18F/tech-talks/README.md

 If you're not an 18F staffer but want to see what people are talking about, poke around.
 These are quick, introductory talks; thus there may not be extensive documentation, but there might be something to pique your interest.

+## FAQ

+Q. As a presenter, how do I tock this time?

+A. Training / Prof Dev - Non Billable

 ## Public domain

 As stated in [LICENSE.md](LICENSE.md), this project is in the worldwide public domain.